kirankumarcelestial/WindowsCredientialManager/README.md

     $ npm install wincredmgr

-##To Rebuild the Package
+##To build the Package

+To build, you must have node-gyp installed, which requires a C++ compiler and Python 2.7.3 or higher.

-    $ node-gyp build
+    $ node-gyp rebuild

-If you have problem configuring Node-gyp with Python, I have a already built module (wincredmgr.node) that can be directly copied and used as shown in example.js
+If you have problem configuring Node-gyp with Python, I have a already built module (wincredmgr.node) that can be directly copied (wincredmgr.node and wincredmgr-x86.node) and used as shown in example.js

 ###Usage
 ========

     var wincredmgr = require('wincredmgr');

-    var boolResult = wincredmgr.WriteCredentials('username','secretpassword','targetName');
+    var writeResult = wincredmgr.WriteCredentials('username', 'secretpassword', 'targetName');
-    console.log('Writing credentials successful: ' + boolResult);
+    console.log('Writing credentials successful: ' + writeResult);

     var credentials = wincredmgr.ReadCredentials('targetName');
     console.log(credentials.username);
     console.log(credentials.password);

+    var deleteResult = wincredmgr.DeleteCredentials('targetName');
+    console.log('Deleting credentials successful: ' + deleteResult);